ivoras/EncryptedNotepad2/README.md

 ## What is the actual cipher mode of AES-256 used in Encrypted Notepad 2?

 When saving in OpenPGP's message format (the `.asc`) files, the mode is dictated by the OpenPGP spec.
 It is [OCFB-MDC](https://web.archive.org/web/20231230093732/https://articles.59.ca/doku.php?id=pgpfan:mdc).
+It is quite a bit more sophisticated than a naive ECB of even a CBC approach.